SamitGadekar/Java-CNN/README.md

 ## Reference Tutorial

 The original tutorial repository can be found [here](https://github.com/evarae/CNN_Tutorial).
 The video series explaining the implementation in detail starts [here](https://youtu.be/3MMonOWGe0M).

+## Future Enhancements

+* GUI for building and training models

 ## Contributing